Nick George Montos: Life as a criminal

 Two years later Montos escaped from the Mississippi State Penitentiary using a hacksaw.
 He was again placed on the FBI fugitives list and caught 26 days later.
 From 1957 to 1962, he was imprisoned at Alcatraz, and was soon recaptured upon release for an armed robbery.

 After being released from prison in May 1973, he joined the payroll of Chicago Teamsters Local 714 while moonlighting as a burglar in Youngstown, Ohio.
 In the late 1970s, he was living in the Chicago suburb of Forest Park and working for Chicago Outfit members John Monteleone and James Torello.
 He was a prime suspect in the attempted murder of Milwaukee Mafia member Vincent Maniaci in 1977.

+In 1985, Montos was arrested with three accomplices while robbing a Hammond, Indiana jewelry store.
+They were caught because their walkie-talkies shared the police band.
+He then jumped bail and fled to Greece.
+Sometime in the early 1990s, he returned to the U.S.

 Montos attempted to rob a Brookline, Massachusetts antiques store in 1995.
-He tied up its owner, 73 year-old Sonia Paine, referring to her with an antisemitic epithet.
+He tied up its owner, 73-year-old Sonia Paine, referring to her with an antisemitic epithet.
 She managed to escape and attack Montos with a baseball bat.
 At the time, Montos had been a fugitive for nine years, having been convicted in absentia for robbing an Indiana jewelry store.
 Montos was sentenced to serving 33 to 40 years for the Brookline robbery and sent to the Massachusetts Correctional Institution — Norfolk.

 Montos, who suffered from heart problems had a triple bypass in 2000.
 Later into his sentence he became weaker and started to pick up more health problems.
 He applied for parole after the surgery but it was denied.
 A few weeks before his death Montos suffered a heart attack and once again applied for parole.
 Montos died on November 30, 2008, while his parole plea was still to be evaluated.

-There were several requests to free Montos.
-Several prisoners started a petition along with Massachusetts residents so he could live his last days with his elderly sister in Florida.
-A prisoners rights group, End the Odds, had also campaigned for his release.